 - promote a workplace culture in which processes, procedures and instructions are followed accurately but, where ideas for improvement are welcomed and implemented with awareness and management of any related risks and opportunities.

-Twelve percent of the issues identified related to poor risk assessment or hazard identification.
+Twelve percent of the issues identified related to change management or poor risk assessment or hazard identification.

 Organisations need to have a wide range of measures to identify and control risks and hazards.
 However, even with high-level controls, some risks can easily be missed as they can depend on specific situations and changing processes.
 People should be actively identifying and assessing risks as part of their normal work and feel empowered to stop activities they consider unsafe.

 Strategies to promote and improve risk assessment and control across the organisation include: